🔄

 Component What to Look For Action Needed

-Surface Debris, ice, or oil Sweep or de-ice immediately
+Surface Debris, ice, or oil spills Sweep or de-ice immediately

-Hinges Loose bolts or "play" Tighten with a wrench
+Hinges Loose bolts or "play" in the fold Tighten with a wrench or lubricate

-Ground Contact Gaps at the bottom Reposition for a flush fit
+Ground Contact Gaps or "teetering" at the bottom Reposition for a flush, stable fit

 6. Common Pitfalls to Avoid

-• Exceeding Weight Capacity: Total weight includes the chair, user, accessories, and the caregiver.
-Aim for a 600–800 lb capacity.
+• Exceeding Weight Capacity: Remember, the total weight includes the chair, the user, any oxygen tanks or bags, and the caregiver if they are walking on the ramp.
+Always aim for a 600–800 lb capacity.

-• Ignoring Side Rails: Ensure your ramp has curbs at least 2 inches high to prevent casters from rolling off.
+• Ignoring Side Rails: Ensure your ramp has side curbs (at least 2 inches high).
+These prevent the small front casters of a wheelchair from accidentally rolling off the edge.

 Shipping Information